 False Albacore Gear Guide

 Everything you need to catch false albacore in New Jersey.
-Rods, reels, tackle, and accessories with direct Amazon links and local tips.
+Rods, reels, tackle, and accessories, with local tips on what actually works here.

 False albacore ("albies") are the speed demons of the fall surf - capable of 40+ mph bursts that will smoke any drag system.
 These challenging fish appear along the Jersey Shore in fall, feeding on small baitfish in spectacular surface blitzes.
 Light, fast tackle and precise presentations are essential.